The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 - **Next Step**: Building the "Toy Universe Engine PoC" to demonstrate the end-to-end geometric engine on a constrained problem set.

-We are actively seeking feedback and collaboration, particularly from researchers and engineers interested in post-transformer architectures and constitutional AI safety.
+We are actively seeking collaboration with researchers and engineers to build the "Toy Universe Engine PoC."
+If you have expertise in post-transformer architectures, geometric deep learning, or constitutional AI safety and are interested in contributing to a new paradigm, please reach out via the contact information below.

 ---